mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

     for more information.
 There is also a [blog post](https://specificlanguages.com/posts/2022-01/13-coderules-entering-exiting/) about this project.
 The new MPS implementation of the Kotlin language uses CodeRules. @JetBrains/mps-kotlin-typesystem contains more information.
 There is also a free course about it on [stepik](https://stepik.org/course/101057/promo).

-!!! question "Type system vs. constraints?"
+!!! question "Type system vs. constraints? :beginner:"

     [Type system vs. constraints](https://specificlanguages.com/posts/typesystem-vs-constraints/){{ blog('sl') }}

-!!! question "Subtyping vs. inheritance?"
+!!! question "Subtyping vs. inheritance? :beginner:"

     [Subtyping vs inheritance](https://specificlanguages.com/posts/2022-02/08-subtyping-vs-inheritance/){{ blog('sl') }}

-!!! question "How can you speed up model checks?"
+!!! question "How can you speed up model checks? (< 2021.2)"

     [Speeding up model checks with Scope Cache](https://specificlanguages.com/posts/2022-01/26-speeding-up-model-checks-with-scope-cache/){{ blog('sl') }}